heygrady/react-redux-notes/redux-sagas-todos.md

 To manage asynchronous actions, redux-saga utilizes generator functions.
 Generators were *specifically* designed to manage asynchronous actions.
 If you have been trying to get used to Promises, then you'll get the root concepts right away.
 If you're used to callbacks you'll quickly see why this is better.
 A generator looks a lot like a [promise chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) or a [callback hell](http://callbackhell.com/).

 ##### A promise chain
+In a promise chain you can keep adding `then()` functions to a promise.
+It ensures that your additional actions execute only after the initial promise has resolved.
+Check out a more [complete example](https://repl.it/CR47/9)

 ```js
 // a promise chain